xsuite/xsuite/docs/intrabeam_scattering.rst

 See also: :meth:`xtrack.twiss.TwissTable.compute_equilibrium_emittances_from_sr_and_ibs`

 In the following example, steady state emittances are calculated in the presence of a coupling constraint between transverse planes.
+Notice how the coupling constraint of round beams (coupling factor = 1) is respected through the evolution of the emittances to the steady-state.

 .. literalinclude:: generated_code_snippets/ibs_steady_state_emittances_coupling.py
    :language: python